-2014 (Crew) - through matches played on August 23:Has made 23 appearances -- including 10 starts -- at midfield ... has scored five goals and assisted on four others ... appeared in the season-opening win at D.C.
+2014 (Crew) - through matches played on September 13:Has made 26 appearances -- including 13 starts -- at midfield ... has scored seven goals and assisted on four others ... appeared in the season-opening win at D.C.
 (March 8) and recorded his first assist of the season ... was an 89th-minute sub and scored the game-winning goal in the fourth minute of stoppage time at Seattle (March 29) ... made his first start of the season at left midfield against New York (April 26) and drew a penalty that led to a Crew goal ... appeared as a substitute in the next match at Sporting KC (May 4) ... started at left wing in the 3-3 draw at Portland (May 17) and again against Chicago (May 24) ... started and scored his second goal of the season to open the scoring in the 3-2 loss at Toronto FC (May 31) ... appeared as a substitute at D.C.
-(June 7) ... returned to the starting lineup, playing 80 minutes against FC Dallas (June 29) and 68 minutes at Colorado (July 4) ... did not appear against New York (July 12) but started against Sporting Kansas City (July 16) ... started the club’s international friendly against Crystal Palace FC (July 23) and played the full 90 minutes at left midfield ... came on as a late-match substitute at New England (July 26) and assisted on Ethan Finlay’s match-winning goal ... again came on in the second half at Chicago (August 2) ... scored his third goal of the season in a second-half substitute appearance vs. Toronto FC (August 9) ... scored the opening goal vs. the LA Galaxy (August 16), a curling finish that was nominated for the MLS AT&T Goal of the Week award, and added an assist later in the contest ... repeated the one-goal, one-assist effort for the second consecutive match in a start vs. Houston (August 23) ...
+(June 7) ... returned to the starting lineup, playing 80 minutes against FC Dallas (June 29) and 68 minutes at Colorado (July 4) ... did not appear against New York (July 12) but started against Sporting Kansas City (July 16) ... started the club’s international friendly against Crystal Palace FC (July 23) and played the full 90 minutes at left midfield ... came on as a late-match substitute at New England (July 26) and assisted on Ethan Finlay’s match-winning goal ... again came on in the second half at Chicago (August 2) ... scored his third goal of the season in a second-half substitute appearance vs. Toronto FC (August 9) ... scored the opening goal vs. the LA Galaxy (August 16) and added an assist later in the contest ... repeated the one-goal, one-assist effort for the second consecutive match in a start vs. Houston (August 23) ... started in the club’s next three League matches, recording his first career brace vs. Chivas USA (September 7) ...
 Meram made two Lamar Hunt U.S. Open Cup appearances, including one start in tournament action ... he made a substitute appearance in the 2-1 win over Indy Eleven in the Fourth Round (June 17) and started at forward in the Fifth Round at Chicago (June 25).

 2013 (Crew): Meram made 19 appearances split between right midfield, left midfield and forward in his third season with the Black & Gold, recording one goal and one assist.
 His appearances included eight starts and five substitute appearances at left midfield, one start and three substitute appearances at right midfield and two substitute appearances at forward.
 He made his season debut against San Jose (March 16) and his first start of the year at right wing in the match at Toronto (May 18).
 In his second straight start at right midfield at New York (May 26), he was awarded a penalty which led to a Federico Higuain goal.
 Meram made starts in the right midfield at Philadelphia (June 5) and against New York (August 10) but did not travel to the match at Real Salt Lake (August 24) suffering from back spasms.
 He returned to action with a start at left midfield against Seattle (August 31) and in the next match against Houston (September 4) scored his first goal and recorded his first assist – the game-winner – of the season in a start at left midfield in the 2-0 win.
 In MLS Reserve League action, he made nine starts – five at forward and four in the midfield – scoring one goal and recording one assist.
 In the 2013 Lamar Hunt U.S. Open Cup, he made two appearances – including one start at forward – and scored the game-winning goal in the 84th minute in the Third Round win against Dayton (May 29) after subbing-on.